Skip to main content

 If Freedom doesn't work in Firefox:

-If websites are not blocked in Firefox, please make the following configuration change: Open up Firefox Settings, and then go to General -> Network Settings and choose "Use System Proxy Settings."
+Open up Firefox Settings, and then go to General -> Network Settings and choose "Use System Proxy Settings."
 Once these changes are complete, restart Firefox.
 If Firefox continues to give you trouble, ensure that you're not running a browser-based VPN, and try adding the Firefox browser extension from our downloads page.

 If Firefox won't open at all during sessions, this is likely because you are using the Non-Proxy Mode or Website Exceptions features, which are not compatible with this browser currently.
 For more information, please see Supported Browsers for Website Exceptions and Non-Proxy Mode on Mac.